pattonsgirl/Spring2020-CEG2170/Labs/Lab01/problemstatement.md

 Learning opportunity: You could redirect your program output to the file output.txt

 ## What to Submit
-Your folder should have the following: name_of_your_code.c program.exe output.txt
+Your folder should have the following:
+name_of_your_code.c
+output.txt
 Create a .zip file of your project folder (Lab01-LastName.zip)

 Windows: